Key Takeaways

 De Stijl, Dutch for "The Style," was a revolutionary art movement that emerged in the Netherlands during the early 20th century.
 Also known as Neoplasticism, this avant-garde movement sought to distill art to its most fundamental elements, embracing abstraction and geometric forms.
-Let's delve into the world of De Stijl and explore its lasting impact on modern art and design.
+As one of the most influential art styles and movements of the 20th century, let's delve into the world of De Stijl and explore its lasting impact on modern art and design.

 The Birth of De Stijl